Heartstopper (TV series): Casting

-On 8 July 2022, an open casting call was announced for a 16-year-old character named Sahar Zahid, a British female or non-binary of South Asian descent.
+In July 2022, an open casting call was announced for a 16-year-old character named Sahar Zahid, a British female or non-binary person of South Asian descent.
 That September, it was announced that Leila Khan would play the role and much of the lead cast would return for the second season.
-Other roles announced included Jack Barton as David Nelson, Nick's older brother; Bradley Riches as Truham student James McEwan; and Nima Taleghani as schoolteacher Mr Farouk.
-On 4 November 2022, it was announced that Colman, Chetna Pandya, Fisayo Akinade, and Alan Turkington would reprise their roles in the second season, along with new casting including Bel Priestley and Ash Self as Elle's new friends Naomi and Felix, and Thibault de Montalembert as Nick's father Stephane.
+Other roles announced included Jack Barton as David, Nick's older brother; Bradley Riches as Truham student James McEwan; and Nima Taleghani as schoolteacher Mr Youssef Farouk.
+In November 2022, it was announced that Colman, Chetna Pandya, Fisayo Akinade and Alan Turkington would reprise their roles in the second season, along with new casting including Bel Priestley and Ash Self as Elle's new friends Naomi and Felix respectively, with Thibault de Montalembert as Nick's father Stéphane.

+In August 2023, shortly after the release of the second season, it was confirmed that Sebastian Croft would be exiting the series, given that his storyline had come to its conclusion.
+In November 2023, it was announced that Darragh Hand had joined the cast as Michael Holden.
+In February 2024, it was announced that Hayley Atwell had joined the cast as Diane.
+In March 2024, Colman said that she would not return for the third season of Heartstopper due to other commitments.
+In April 2024, it was announced that Jonathan Bailey and Eddie Marsan had joined the cast as Jack Maddox and Geoff respectively, for the third season.
+In the second episode of the official podcast, it was revealed that Annette Badland will play Darcy's grandmother in season 3.